PyThaiNLP/KhanomTanLLM/README.md

 We fine-turning model from [wannaphong/KhanomTanLLM-Instruct-dataset](https://huggingface.co/datasets/wannaphong/KhanomTanLLM-Instruct-dataset).
 We doesn't have any safeguard, so use your risk.

-To get the best relur, we suggget the setting:
+To get the best result, we suggget the setting:

-- temp: 2 - 4
+- temperature: 2 - 4
 - min_p: > 0.6

 ## Acknowledgements